kerams/memrise-scraper/README.md

 - Once the process is done, the CSV is located in the same folder as the exe.

 ### Current limitations
-- Does not work with courses that have multimedia levels
+- Does not work with courses that only have a single level
 - Windows only